-Just like a free lunch, there’s no such thing as a free corporate sponsorship.
-Businesses want to partner with nonprofits when they know it will benefit their organization as well.
-Making the mental leap from “sponsorship” to “partnership” is an important step for nonprofit professionals looking for new funding, marketing, and engagement opportunities.
+To land a corporate giving partner, they must know how the partnership will benefit their organization.
+Making the leap from corporate sponsorship to corporate partnership is an important step for nonprofit organizations to secure new funding, marketing, and engagement opportunities.

-In the webinar “Corporate Sponsorships 101: How to Pitch an Investor and Secure Funding,” we talked through basic and advanced strategies with two women experienced in major corporate-nonprofit partnerships.
+In the webinar “Corporate Sponsorships 101: How to Pitch an Investor and Secure Funding,” we discussed basic and advanced strategies with two women experienced in major corporate-nonprofit partnerships.